josefdeutsch/josefmobile/README.md

 During my work I was confronted more and more with the idea of digital space.
 What exactly is digital space and how does it show itself?
 The way to reinterpret an exhibition space captivates me and has motivated me so much to implement and complete joseph according to my ideas.
-In the end, Joseph himself became a work of art and the metaphor: “The expression wanders through space” became the message that emanates from the heart of the matter.
+In the end, Joseph itself became a work of art and the metaphor: “The expression wanders through space” is the message that emanates from the heart of the matter.

 ## What have I learned?
 In this project you will: